german-gonzalez/networkingworkshop/Lab5Instructions.md

 In order to capture traffic, we need to define a filter so that not all traffic is mirrored.
 Whilst it is possible to mirror all traffic, for our purposes, we are only trying to see what `http` traffic is sent to and from the NAT instance.

 To do this, the filter needs to be configured so that inbound traffic (to the NAT instance) has a destination port of `80` and outbound traffic (returning to the private instance) has a source port of `80`.
+For source and destination CIDR blocks, you can use `0.0.0.0/0` to match any source and destination IPs.

 We don't try and view outbound traffic with destination port `80` as this would just be the request coming in to the NAT instance, being forwarded on to the Internet.
 The same is true of inbound traffic with a source port of `80`.

 ### 3. Setting up the mirror session